Understanding General Average: A Key Insurance Principle for Cargo Shipping

 Cargo owners are responsible for a portion of the total cost of the general average in proportion to the percentage of the total value of the voyage that their owned cargo represents.

 Marine cargo insurance typically covers both the cargo owner’s proportional cost in the general average and provides for the required financial guarantee to release their goods.
-It is highly recommended that cargo owners secure cargo insurance and that logistics service providers offer to place cargo insurance on each and every shipment.

 Calculating General Average Insurance